orlov0562/lfeditor/README.md

 stopword-3
 ```

-this script represent it in GUI in next way:
+The script represent this file in GUI in next way:

 ```text
 [File-1]  [File-2]   [File-3]